-6. Add sliced onions and chili if using and fry until golden.
+6. If you prefer to use onions.
+You can add them now and fry until golden.
 I did not use onions, just to cut down the time.

-7. Add ginger garlic paste, fry until the raw smell disappears.
+7. Add ginger paste, fry until the raw smell disappears.
 Do not burn.

-8. Add saunf and pepper powder.
+8. Time to add in saunf and pepper powder.
 Saute quickly.
 Take care not to burn.

-9. Add vegetables, I prefer to add cashews now.
-Fry them for 2 to 3 minutes. if using soya chunks add them now.
+9. Add vegetables and chili.
+I prefer to add cashews now.
+Fry them for 2 to 3 minutes.
+If using soya chunks add them now.

-10. Add chopped mint leaves and fry for another two minutes.
+10. Next add chopped mint leaves and fry for another two minutes.

-11. Pour coconut milk or water, add salt and taste the milk now.
+11. Pour coconut milk, add salt and taste the milk now.
 Adjust salt and spice if needed.